2023-2024 Undergraduate & Graduate Catalog

 Master of Philanthropy and Nonprofit Leadership

-For additional information about opportunities your college offers, please refer to the College of Community and Public Service section in this catalog.
+For additional information about opportunities your college offers, please refer to the School of Community Leadership and Development (SCLD) section in this catalog.

 Grand Valley State University's Master of Philanthropy and Nonprofit Leadership (M.P.N.L.) is offered through the School of Community Leadership and Development and develops both the general knowledge and specific abilities needed for leadership in a fast-changing world.

 The M.P.N.L. curriculum is designed to prepare students to act ethically and effectively in leading and managing philanthropic and nonprofit organizations, and to transcend traditional boundaries in the pursuit of prosperous, safe, and healthy communities.

 Students may choose from emphases in community impact, mission advancement, nonprofit healthcare, or they may create a custom emphasis area with the guidance and approval of their advisor.

 Courses are offered on the Pew Grand Rapids Campus in downtown Grand Rapids, MI.

 Available to full- or part-time students.
 Many classes are offered at times to accommodate working professionals, including evening and weekend courses and workshops, and Internet-enhanced learning.